proxmox/proxmox-backup/docs/administration-guide.rst

   bin   dev  home  lib32  libx32      media  opt   root  sbin  sys  usr boot  etc  lib   lib64  lost+found  mnt    proc  run   srv   tmp  var

-This allows you to access the full content of the archive in a seamless manner.
+This allows you to access the full contents of the archive in a seamless manner.

 .. note:: As the FUSE connection needs to fetch and decrypt chunks from the
-    backup servers datastore, this can cause some additional network and CPU load on your host, depending on the operations you perform on the mounted filesystem.
+    backup server's datastore, this can cause some additional network and CPU load on your host, depending on the operations you perform on the mounted filesystem.